6 days / 5 nights

 ~16:00 - Return to Sortavala and drive to Petrozavodsk.

-~21:30 - Dinner and overnight at hotel in Petrozavodsk.
+~21:30 - Accommodation and overnight at the hotel in Petrozavodsk.

 Breakfast at the hotel.

 ~09:30 - Observe Kivach Waterfalls and take a walking tour along the ecological trail in the protected part of the Reserve